foxfriends/syncat/onedark/README.md

 # One Dark for Syncat

-The following 16-colour mappings are assumed
+The following 16-colour mappings are assumed.

 ```
 # black